- Definition of Roles

 4. Termination of Volunteer Services

-A local Extension agent, local Extension director, or the state EMGV coordinator may reassign or dismiss a volunteer for misconduct, failure to perform duties, or failure to follow program policies.
+A local Extension agent, local Extension director, or the state EMG coordinator may reassign or dismiss a volunteer for misconduct, failure to perform duties, or failure to follow program policies.

-Presenting oneself as an EMGV in an unauthorized role or attempting to implement management/policy decisions that are inconsistent or in direct violation of EMGV program policies are considered serious violations.
-Displays of discriminatory behavior, sexual harassment, use of alcohol or drugs, or possession of a dangerous weapon while volunteering as an EMGV are grounds for immediate dismissal.
+Presenting oneself as an MGV in an unauthorized role or attempting to implement management/policy decisions that are inconsistent or in direct violation of EMG program policies are considered serious violations.
+Displays of discriminatory behavior, sexual harassment, use of alcohol or drugs, or possession of a dangerous weapon while volunteering as an MGV are grounds for immediate dismissal

 Along with their local Extension agent, volunteers will evaluate their performance and the support they receive from Extension to ensure their satisfaction and success as well as the benefit to the community.

 Other Publications in NC State Extension Master Gardener Program Guidelines

 - II.
 NC State Extension Master Gardener Volunteer Program

 - III.
 NC State Extension Master Gardener Volunteer Training